 Should I book point-to-point or hourly car service?

 Book point-to-point for a known A-to-B run with no waiting and no extra stops — it's the cheapest way to price a fixed ride.
 Book hourly 'as-directed' when you need the vehicle to wait or make multiple stops, since the meter holds the same chauffeur and car across the booking.
-Detailed Drivers publishes both: P2P at $100/$120/$250/$450 and hourly at $100/$125/$150/$175.
+Detailed Drivers books hourly 'as-directed' on a two-hour minimum — $100/$120/$170/$200 per hour for Executive Sedan / First Class SUV / S-Class / Sprinter (three-hour Sprinter minimum) — plus published flat airport transfers, rather than a generic point-to-point tariff.

 How far in advance should I book point-to-point car service?

 For a sedan P2P run, same-day or next-day booking is usually fine when capacity holds; for the S-Class or Sprinter tier, or for peak commuting windows and event nights, book a day or two ahead.
-Detailed Drivers' SoHo dispatch confirms the P2P flat rate at booking with no surge language, so the price you're quoted is the price you pay.
+Detailed Drivers' SoHo dispatch confirms the hourly rate and any airport flat at booking with no surge language, so the price you're quoted is the price you pay.